-- Always encrypt traffic in transit within your community to prevent credential harvesting/theft, referred to as Man in the Middle attacks.
-CIO network perimeters are increasingly mobile perimeters, especially when so many people are working remotely.
-Therefore, the use of a virtual private network or other similar controls must be used to encrypt traffic are necessary to prevent man in the middle credential harvesting attacks.
+- Always encrypt traffic in transit within your community to prevent credential harvesting/theft, referred to as Man-in-the-Middle attacks.
+CIO Network perimeters are increasingly mobile perimeters, especially when so many people are working remotely.
+Therefore, the use of a virtual private network or other similar controls must be used to encrypt traffic are necessary to prevent man-in-the-middle credential harvesting attacks.

 - Have installed, enabled, and updated/patched anti-malware protection on servers that host commercially licensed software.
 Commercially-licensed software is a vector for supply chain exploits.
 Malware detection systems can detect when an attacker is attempting to activate malware on your assets.

 - Make certain you are on top of managing your IP address ranges and your asset inventory (physical/virtual) – know what you are responsible for protecting.
 Scan your IP address ranges for vulnerabilities using a commercial product or service.
-Some companies have reported knowing they run the SolarWinds Orion product but were unsure of what devices it was installed on, slowing Orion patch remediation and incident investigations.

 - Remove all default credentials from your environment.
 Consider using a Local Administration Password Solution (LAPS solution) to randomize and control passwords in your environment.